Epizootic haemorrhagic disease

 Symptomatology

-Clinical disease mainly affects certain deer species, but may also occur in cattle, although most infections in cattle do not result in disease (subclinical course).
-Fever, edema, respiratory and swallowing problems, hemorrhage, mucosal and hoof ligament inflammation, lameness, lassitude may occur.
+Clinical disease mainly affects certain deer species, but can also occur in cattle.
+Fever, oedema, respiratory and swallowing problems, haemorrhage, inflammation of mucous membranes and hoof ligaments, lameness, lassitude and inappetence may occur.
 Abortions and stillbirths also occur.
+Peracute, acute and chronic forms occur.

 Specialized information